 - Random Access Memory (RAM): RAM is the internal memory of the CPU for storing data, program and program result.
 It is read/write memory which stores data until the machine is working.
-As soon as the machine is switched off, data is erased. - ▶ RAM is volatile, i.e. data stored in it is lost when we switch off the computer or if there is a power failure.
+As soon as the machine is switched off, data is erased. - when we switch off the computer or if there is a power failure.
 Hence a backup uninterruptible power system (UPS) is often used with computers.
 RAM is small, both in terms of its physical size and in the amount of data it can hold.